How to get your construction or trade company found online

 First stop?
 Local digital marketing.
 When you search for a company on Google you’ll often see one business pop up on the right with a photo and a map.
 That could be your business!
 To get there you’ll just need to apply for a Google My Business.

-The application is fairly straight forward, Google will send a postcard to confirm your address and then you can begin editing your listing.
+The application is fairly straight forward (and we now have a Google My Business for trades guide to run you through it).
+Google will send a postcard to confirm your address and then you can begin editing your listing.
 The most important aspect is that you’ll now be able to collect reviews from customers.
 A set of 5 star reviews alongside your brand name will begin to pull in the punters.

 Reviews = Trustworthiness